 A good landing page reflects and amplifies your ad.
 For an ad highlighting free consultation and how much compensation a client can win, the landing page backs this up with more details.
 For searches like this, where someone is looking to instruct, the call to action might be strong encouragement to "call us now".

 By comparison, if someone is searching for "GDPR", the chances are that they are trying to find out more information about the implications of GDPR for their business.
-Your landing page might offer a GDPR checklist, together with an invitation to sign up for your GDPR seminar.
+Your landing page might offer a GDPR checklist, together with an invitation to sign up for your GDPR seminar or download a guide, capturing their information.

 If you are running multiple ads for different searches, each ad should take the visitor to a suitable landing page.
 Strong landing pages don't just improve the likelihood that potential clients will contact you.
 Google gives a higher quality score to your ad if they think you are offering a relevant service.